maxwellhewes/RegionalPower/Examples/README.md

 ## Purpose

-These examples are designed to illustrate the use of provided 'helper functions' in the analysis of regional energy production analysis.
+These examples are designed to illustrate the use of provided 'helper functions' in the analysis of regional energy production.

 ## Example Types: